Preheat the oven to 350°. Line a 12-cup muffin tin with paper or foil liners.

 Bake the cupcakes in the center of the oven for 20 to 23 minutes, until springy and a toothpick or cake tester inserted in the center comes out clean.
 Let the cupcakes cool slightly in the muffin tin, then transfer them to a wire rack to cool completely.

 In a small saucepan, combine the granulated sugar with the water and bring to a boil over moderately high heat, stirring constantly until the sugar has dissolved, 2 to 3 minutes.

 In a large bowl of a standing electric mixer, beat the egg whites with the pinches of cream of tartar and salt until soft peaks form.

 With the mixer at medium speed, carefully pour the hot sugar syrup into the egg whites.
 Continue beating the frosting until cool and billowy, about 5 minutes.

-Mix the frosting with the chocolate covered peanuts and peanut butter to taste, spread on cooled cupcakes and serve.
+Mix the frosting with the coconut, macadamia nuts and candied pineapple.
+Spread the frosting on the cooled cupcakes and serve.

 The unfrosted cupcakes can be wrapped in plastic and stored at room temperature for up to 2 days or frozen for up to 1 month.

 Sign Up for Our Newsletter